soluxion/blog/author-ayo.md

 ---
 layout: author
 title: Author
-permalink: author/ayo/
+permalink: author/michelle/
 feature_image: feature-sea
 author_avatar: michelle
-author_name: Michelle Jones
+author_name: Ayo Kolapo
-title: Michelle Jones
+title: Ayo Kolapo
 fav_posts:
   post_1 : ['12 Reasons to quite your job','ten-reasons-to-travel-the-world/', 'Ask yourself, why not?
 What is the number one reason you wouldn’t.
 If the reason you get back is fear, you should just do it.'] post_2 : ['CSS with Superpowers', 'css-with-superpowers/', 'Sass is completely compatible with all versions of CSS.
 We take this compatibility seriously, so that you can seamlessly use any available CSS libraries.']